SomeKittens/baddsert/README.md

 Framework for baseline acceptance driven development in JavaScript.

-General idea: It's annoying to maintain tests.
+It's annoying to maintain tests.
 Every time you change an api, all the tests fail and they need to be manually updated.

-BADD keeps tracks of the new info on failures and allows you to automagically update the expected data.
+`baddsert` allows you to keep the data of tests separate from the test themselves, allowing you to update each separately for cleaner diffs and sane programmers.  `baddsert` keeps tracks of the newly-provided data on failures and provides a CLI to update the expected data.

 ### Use